sugi-juku/get-tension/README.md

 ## Requirement

-Maybe it works python 2.7.X or python 3.7.X.
+Maybe it works on Python 3.7.X.

 ### Tested environment